ros2/ros2_documentation/source/Capabilities/About-Manipulation.rst

 Every robot needs to interact with its environment.
 Manipulation capabilities include analysis of the environment around a manipulator, planning the motion of the manipulator to get the end effector where it needs to be, and controlling end effects to do things like pick and place objects.

-..
 Core ROS packages
-   * Placeholder

-   * Placeholder

-   * Placeholder
+There are no core packages for this area.

 Community-contributed packages